kfatehi/ydm/README.md

 Install [Strider-CD](https://github.com/Strider-CD/strider) in one command, and publish all ports.

-`ydm strider install --publish`
+`ydm install strider --publish`

 That was easy considering that strider is self-contained.
 Let's try something more difficult.

 Install [GitLab Community Edition](https://gitlab.com/gitlab-org/gitlab-ce/tree/master) in one command, and publish all ports.

-`ydm gitlab install --namespace awesome --publish`
+`ydm install strider --namespace awesome --publish`

 ## Other Software